 Subscribe for full access to International Olympic Committee - IOC's profile

-International Olympic Committee - IOC offers 16 products in the media and telecoms services and sports industries.
-International Olympic Committee - IOC's product portfolio comprises of sports tickets, merchandise and sponsorship, media and TV services and athletics and multi-discipline sports.
+International Olympic Committee - IOC offers 16 products in the sports and media and telecoms services industries.
+International Olympic Committee - IOC's product portfolio comprises of athletics and multi-discipline sports, sports tickets, merchandise and sponsorship and media and TV services.

 Subscribe for full access to International Olympic Committee - IOC's products in full detail

-International Olympic Committee - IOC's revenues were over $1B in 2024.
+International Olympic Committee - IOC's revenues were less than $1B in 2025.
 Caretta Research has split International Olympic Committee - IOC's revenue into 3 different product categories, the largest of which is multi-Sport.
 For full access to International Olympic Committee - IOC's revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to International Olympic Committee - IOC's revenue in full detail

-Examples of International Olympic Committee - IOC's suppliers include Intel, Atos and Panasonic.
+Examples of International Olympic Committee - IOC's suppliers include Panasonic, Atos and Intel.

 Example Suppliers